cressidagp/arcluascripts/README.md

 ## Requirements

-To run properly require the contents of 0Misc folder from ArcEmu github repo.
+To run properly require the contents of 0Misc folder from [ArcEmu github repository.](https://github.com/arcemu).

 https://github.com/arcemu

 ## Instalation

-Copy all files in to your ArcEmu script folder.
+1. Copy all files in to your ArcEmu script folder.

-Apply arcscripts.sql to your world database.
+2. Apply arcluascripts.sql to your world database.

 ## Credits to